-WHAT Do You Do?? - Pelvic Floor Physical Therapist
+What Do You Do? – Pelvic Floor Physical Therapist

-We all know that when you meet someone new, maybe a parent on your kids’ new soccer team, eventually we are going to talk about what it is that you DO.
-Are you a banker, stay at home mom, nurse, teacher?
-My response is I am a Physical Therapist.
+We all know that when you meet someone new, maybe a parent on your kid's new soccer team, eventually you are going to talk about what it is that you DO.
+Are you a banker, stay-at-home mom, nurse, teacher?
+My response is I am a physical therapist, or PT.
 Usually people are satisfied with that and feel pretty confident that they can picture what my day at work is like, so we move on to who’s bringing snacks to the next game.

 What is a pelvic floor PT?

-This unique group of muscles help control your bladder, bowels, and sexual function as well as help support your body.
+This unique group of muscles helps control your bladder, bowels, and sexual function as well as help support your body.
 They are a very important part of the “core” group of muscles that we hear about when we go to the gym, but rarely does anyone at the gym say, “Make sure you are contracting your pelvic floor muscles correctly during that deadlift!”

 The patients I see

-- People experiencing sexual dysfunction including painful sexual activity, inability to maintain erections, and decreased sexual sensation.
+- People experiencing sexual dysfunction, including painful sexual activity, inability to maintain erections, and decreased sexual sensation

 - People experiencing pelvic pain, including pain in the genital region (all genders) or pain with bladder or bowel emptying.
 Often this pain may be due to underlying conditions such as IC (interstitial cystitis) or endometriosis.